rasmushenningsson/KernelDensitySJ.jl/README.md

 # KernelDensitySJ.jl
-Bandwidth Selection using Sheather and Jones algorithm (sometimes known as width.SJ or bw.SJ)
+Bandwidth selection using Sheather and Jones algorithm (sometimes known as width.SJ or bw.SJ)